kpolsen/feeling-responsive/research/renew.md

 permalink: "/research/renew/"
 ---

+Last edited: Jan 2 2020<br>

-I currently work as postdoctoral research at the Center for Electric Power and Energy ([CEE or Elektro](http://www.cee.elektro.dtu.dk/)) at the Danish Technical University (DTU).
-My research focuses on the development and improvement of [integrated energy infrastructures](http://www.cee.elektro.dtu.dk/research/Interconnected-energy-system/Integrated-energy-infrastructures) needed to handle the ever-increasing penetration of renewable energy in power systems.
+I worked as postdoctoral research at the Center for Electric Power and Energy ([CEE or Elektro](http://www.cee.elektro.dtu.dk/)) at the Danish Technical University (DTU) from July 2018 to January 2020.
+My research focused on the development and improvement of [integrated energy infrastructures](http://www.cee.elektro.dtu.dk/research/Interconnected-energy-system/Integrated-energy-infrastructures) needed to handle the ever-increasing penetration of renewable energy in power systems.

 <h2 style="color: #006699">The green "mismatch"</h2>